Hello Folks, I just need to tell you about my new Chia Bread. My absolute favourite bread as of now.

 It’s easy, nutritious, delicious and soooo all round good.
-You just have to.
+You just have to try it.
 The Chia seed works as a moisturizer for the bread so it doesn’t dry out for….well at least two days, because that’s how long mine lasted.
 But it would have kept for another day, for sure.
 Normally home made (natural) bread goes stale within a day.
-But this one, yes!! it lasts.
+But this one stay nice and fresh for days.

-It’s high protein and high fibre, but still I can’t stretch enough how nice and moist and fresh it tastes.
+It’s high protein and high fibre, but mostly I can’t stretch enough how yummy it tastes.

 But I feel that this is the easiest one.

 There is no real baking skill involved so don’t worry if you’re not an every day baker.
-If you have a food processor you TOO can become that perfect housewife/housedude 😉 .
 All you do is knead and bake.

 The smell from the oven will make it the best day of the week with a full sense of accomplishment.